mpinardi/cucumber-performance/README.md

 ```
 Feature: Beer
   Scenario: Jeff dinks a beer
 	  Given: Jeff is of age and has a beer
 	  And: Jeff opens his beer.
 	  When: Jeff takes a sip.
 	  Then: Verify he enjoyed it.
 ```

-These scripts can be used to develop the features themselves but also drive automated tests.
+These scripts can be used to develop the features themselves but also drive [automated tests](https://cucumber.io/docs/guides/10-minute-tutorial)

 ### The issue?
 So, you now have a working functional automation test suite.
 But you want to run a performance test.
 This would require either rewriting your existing functional tests or copying a bunch of code.
-Also, you would need to create a performance test harness.
+Also, you would need to create or implement a performance test harness.

 Most likely each team will end up with something that is project specific and doesn't use the existing functional code base.